ashutoshmjain/gita/src/mathuraLanding.md

 ---

 Any major paradigm shift, mandates an order of magnitude improvement - even more so a once in a ten thousand years event[^10k].
 There was an all around effort to reduce the cost while increasing the utility of written words.
 It wasn't that no one knew scribing before, but the inscriptions were pegged to the cave walls.
 Like murals or wall carvings, text was written on human size scales.
 Large paintings and books were of the same measure, and medium.
-An artist could afford to spend a year on a painting, but spending that much effort on a single page was a test of patience.
-Even if someone was willing , the fonts and diacritics weren't mature enough.
+An artist could afford to spend a year on a painting, but investing that kind of time on a single page was a test of patience.
+Even if someone was willing , the typography wasn't mature enough.

-In an estimate, a hundred-page scripture, painted on human size frames, used to cost a `Tola`[^gold] of gold - [weight of a minted gold coin around eleven grams](https://en.wikipedia.org/wiki/Tola_(unit))-  commonly called a `Śatamāna` in Sanskrit, or an `Ashrafi` in Arabic.
+In an estimate, a hundred-page scripture, painted on human size frames, used to cost a `Tola`[^gold] of gold - [weight of a minted gold coin around eleven grams](https://en.wikipedia.org/wiki/Tola_(unit))-  commonly called a `Śatamāna`[^ashrafi] in Sanskrit.
 The goal was to bring the cost down to a `Ratti` (around 100th part of a Tola).
 A 10x reduction in size plus a 10x improvement in transcription tools led to a 100x reduction in cost -  in a matter of less than a century.

 > Does it sound like our journey from mainframes to smartphones?
 First slow - then very fast.